made2k/OpenTube/README.md

 ### How do I add a channel to my feed?

-In the side menu there's an option to add a channel.
-Once on that view if you know the Channel ID of the channel you want to add, you can simply type it in and click "add".
-Most people don't know the channel ID though so I recomment clicking the "Search Web" button at the bottom.
-That will open up youtube.com and you can use the search function to navigate to the channel you want to add.
-Once on that channels page, click the "Add Channel" button in the top right and the app will search that page for the channel ID and add it.
+On the browse tab, use the YouTube web interface to navigate to a channel.
+Once there you'll see a subscribe or unsubscribe button in the top right.
+Tapping that will subscribe to the channel and add it to your feed.

 ### How do I contribute?